Being a Good Neighbour and Anti-Social Behaviour

 This guide is not intended to detract from serious neighbour complaints.
 We understand that some residents may not be comfortable in talking to their neighbours first hand, however, very often this can be more successful than making a complaint.
 If there are serious problems such as drug dealing or violence then approach both the Police and ourselves in the first instance.

 We cannot guarantee good neighbour relations, but most residents do get on a majority of the time.
 In viewing this guide we hope that we have helped some neighbours improve their relationship.
-For advice and assistance with any aspect of the above please contact Housing Officer, Stuart Orr at Hunters Hall Housing Co-op.
+For advice and assistance with any aspect of the above please contact the Senior Housing Officer, Sylvia Clyde at Hunters Hall Housing Co-op.

 Police Scotland can also be contacted on 101 for any serious, anti-social behaviour matters.